GBLille/MassiveFold/README.md

     └── run_massivefold.sh
 ```
 The directory `massivefold_runs` is created, which contains:
-- `AFmassive_params.json` to set the run parameters,
+- `AFmassive_params.json` to set the run parameters for AFmassive,
+- `ColabFold_params.json` to set the run parameters for ColabFold,
 - `headers`' directory, containing the headers that must be created to use MassiveFold.
 Examples are given for the Jean
 Zay national CNRS French cluster (ready to use, see the [installation on Jean Zay](#install-on-jean-zay) to run
 MassiveFold directly on Jean Zay),